US House's McCarthy opens long-shot impeachment probe of Biden

 "Extreme politics at its worst," White House spokesperson Ian Sams wrote on social media.

-Many in McCarthy's party were infuriated when the House, then controlled by Democrats, impeached Trump in 2019 and 2021, though he was acquitted both times in the Senate.
-Some hardline Republicans had said they would try to remove McCarthy as the leader of the House if he did not move ahead with an impeachment effort against Biden.
+Many in Mr McCarthy's party were infuriated when the House, then controlled by Democrats, impeached Mr Trump in 2019 and 2021, though he was acquitted both times in the Senate.
+Some hardline Republicans had said they would try to remove Mr McCarthy as the leader of the House if he did not move ahead with an impeachment effort against Mr Biden.

 FEDERAL PROBE OF HUNTER

-McCarthy said Republicans have turned up evidence of phone calls, money transfers and other activity that "paints a picture of a culture of corruption" in Biden's family.
-He did not cite any evidence of misconduct by Biden himself.
+Mr McCarthy said Republicans have turned up evidence of phone calls, money transfers and other activity that "paints a picture of a culture of corruption" in Mr Biden's family.
+He did not cite any evidence of misconduct by Mr Biden himself.

 Republican Senator Mitt Romney, one of the party's more moderate voices, said he was comfortable with the move.